 Levels of Care

-At Rosewood Tempe, we offer an Intensive Outpatient Program and Outpatient Services to help patients and their families deal with eating disorders and co-occurring disorders:
+At Rosewood Tempe, we offer an Intensive Outpatient Program and Partial Hospitalization Program to help patients and their families deal with eating disorders and co-occurring disorders:

 Programs and Services at Rosewood Tempe